likebubba/Phase-1-Project-test-1/README.md

 This is test 1.

-#Plan of Action
+# Plan of Action

-*To learn and test how the practice works.
+* To learn and test how the practice works.
-*To sharpen of git add ,clone, commit and push
+* To sharpen of git add ,clone, commit and push
+* To work on commit -m